siddharth201/MyNotes/Swift/Multithreading/Chapter-7_DispatchWorkItem.md

 ## 🧠 One-Line Interview Summary

 > **DispatchWorkItem is used when you need control over a GCD task — like cancellation, delay, notification, or debouncing — without the overhead of OperationQueue.**

-# Q.
+---

+# Q. In debounce example u have not returned or is cancelled.
+If this manual we should check it or im wrong.
+Explain cancel under the hood